-İTEM DESCRIPTION Language Press the cursor ◀▶ button to enter and select a different localization Menu.
+ITEM DESCRIPTION Language Press the cursor ◀▶ button to enter and select a different localization Menu.
 Security Lock Press the cursor ◀▶ button to enter and enable or disable security lock function.
 Blank Screen Press the cursor ◀▶ button to enter and select different color to blank the screen.
-Closed Captioning Press the cursor ◀▶ button to enter and enable or disable Closed Captioning Keypad Lock Press the cursor ◀▶ button to enter and enable or disable keys can be work on keypad.
-Note: Hold the cursor ▼ button on keypad for 5 seconds to unlock keypad 3D Setting Press
+Splash Logo Press the cursor ◀▶ button to enter and select splash logo.
+Closed Captioning Press the ◀▶ buttons to enter and enable or disable Closed Captioning.
+Keypad Lock Press the cursor ◀▶ button to enter and enable or disable keys can be work on keypad.
+3D Setting Press ← Enter/ ► to enter the 3D menu.
+See page 31 for more information on 3D Setting.